arc64/dataharvest-2016-commandline/README.md

 $ ls -alk
 ```

 Notice that there is your username or perhaps other usernames (like root) listed.
-These are the creators of the files, and the letters on the very left are [permissions](https://en.wikipedia.org/wiki/File_system_permissions) (i.e -rw-r--r--).
+These are the owners of the files, and the letters on the very left are [permissions](https://en.wikipedia.org/wiki/File_system_permissions) (i.e -rw-r--r--).

 Don't know what a command does?